Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzureRmSecureGateway.md

 # Get-AzureRmSecureGateway

 ## SYNOPSIS
-Get a Secure Gateway in a resource group
+Get a secure gateway in a resource group

 ## SYNTAX